deathbeam/dotfiles/README.md

 ## Requirements

-* zsh - This is ZSH and Vim config anyway, duh
+* bash - This is Bash and Vim config anyway, duh
 * vim - Same as above
 * git - Needed to setup Pretzo and z.sh, and also for Vim Plug
 * python - Needed for some Vim plugins